CALL FOR FREE CONSULT : 703-541-6310

 Our practice has a wealth of experience in psychological assessments with both children and adults.
 The assessment process typically includes a clinical interview, objective and possibly projective tests, a feedback session, and a written report.

-Written reports are typically available within three weeks following the completion of all testing measures.
+Written reports are typically available within four weeks following the completion of all testing measures.

 The evaluations we provide include: